-Roasted, grilled or fried?
-Come on, shrimp is so outrageously tasty and versatile ingredient that I can hardly believe those who doesn’t like it.
+Roasted, grilled, or fried?
+Shrimp is so outrageously tasty and versatile ingredient that I can hardly believe those who don’t like it.
 Not to mention that it is a source of lean protein and an excellent source of iron, niacin, and phosphorus.
 But even the shrimp haters will enjoy this “Mediterranean shrimp” recipe.
 I promise.

 Apart from all that tastiness and healthiness, I find shrimp rather intriguing, if not a challenging, ingredient to handle.
 A cooked-to- perfection shrimp should be succulent enough so that it is bouncy in texture but not mushy (so gross!) and firm with a slight hint of a crunch that should not approach chewy texture (so sad!).
 Gosh!
 It does sound like “kitchen rocket science”.

 As far as the taste is concerned, this is a whole new ball game.
 Two words: bland taste.
 Raise your hand if you have ever tasted shrimp with no taste.
 Or even worse with a chalky, metallic taste that makes me furious and I really want to force-feed the chef/cooker with that hideous crap every single time.